szymdzum/sms-kafka-test/src/packages/xmlforge/README.md

 - `SOAP-ENV:Envelope` and `SOAP-ENV:Body` for SOAP structure
 - `ProcessCommunication` as the main message type
-- `oa:ApplicationArea` containing the order ID
+- `oa:ApplicationArea` containing the order ID and creation timestamp
 - `DataArea` with communication details
+- `oa:Process` and `oa:ActionCriteria` for action expressions
-- `CommunicationHeader` for recipient and brand information
+- `CommunicationHeader` for recipient, brand and channel information
 - `CommunicationItem` for the message content

 Please refer to the provider's documentation for the complete XML specification.